pink and blue abstract painting

 Kia ora!
 The following are some questions that people often ask.
 I've answered them honestly.
 I want you to hear from me, not a textbook or a template, so you can get a sense of who I am and where I'm coming from, and whether this space might be a good fit for you.
 Ngā mihi.

-What happens in a counselling session?
+What happens at your first session?

 How long is each session?